2014 American League Division Series: Game 1

-Mike Moustakas, who is a native of Los Angeles, hit a 374 ft home run deep into right field in the 11th inning to give the Royals a 3–2 victory in Game 1.
-Closer Greg Holland, who arrived during the 4th inning following a trip to North Carolina for the birth of his son, pitched a perfect bottom half of the 11th to seal the Royals victory.
+Mike Moustakas, a native of Los Angeles (a handful of miles away from Anaheim), hit a 374 ft home run deep into right field in the 11th inning to give the Royals a 3–2 victory in Game 1.
+Closer Greg Holland, who arrived during the fourth inning following a trip to North Carolina for the birth of his son, pitched a perfect bottom half of the 11th to seal the Royals' victory.
 Alcides Escobar had an RBI double in the third inning, allowing Moustakas to score, and Omar Infante's sacrifice fly allowed Alex Gordon to score in the fifth.
 The Angels' only scores were home runs from Chris Iannetta in the third and David Freese in the fifth.

 This game also started a string of postseason games in which the Royals defense would make a number of highlight reel defensive plays.
 Outfielders Lorenzo Cain and Nori Aoki each had a pair of great catches, which slowed down the Angels' high powered offense.